-Anyone with a .gov or .mil email address is eligible to join.
+Federal employees and federal contractor employees with a .gov or .mil email address are eligible to join.

 To join, email SM-COPfirstname.lastname@example.org with nothing in the subject.